Open Classes FAQs

 - Q. Can I transfer units completed through the Open Classes program to the MLIS, MARA or Teacher Librarian Credential program offered by the SJSU information school?

 A. Yes, a total of nine units may be transferred.
 Please note that there is a seven-year time limit for completing our MLIS and MARA programs.
 That means that courses completed more than seven years prior to a student’s graduation date do not count toward the degree requirements.
 For example, if you were to complete a course through the Open Classes program in 2014 and were accepted to the MLIS program in 2016, the Open Classes course could only be used to meet MLIS program graduation requirements if you complete the MLIS program by 2021.
-MLIS students may choose up to 9 units of their 27 elective units from our iSchool MARA program.
+MLIS students may choose up to 9 units of their 27 elective units from our iSchool MARA program, or no more than 6 units of INFM classes.
 Note that the maximum number of units that can be transferred into your MLIS degree, (iSchool Open Classes, SJSU World Languages or other institutions such as WISE) is 9 units.
 Teacher librarian credential students must choose available Open Classes topics from the Teacher Librarian Credential required courses.

 - Q. If I applied and was accepted to the MLIS, MARA or Teacher Librarian Credential program at the SJSU information school, can I take a course through the Open Classes program and get an early start?